Varuncc891/JobConnect/README.md

 # Job Portal App with MERN Stack

 A comprehensive job portal application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-This application allows users to browse job listings, apply for jobs, and manage their applications seamlessly.
+This application allows users to browse job listings, apply for jobs, and manage their applications seamlessly.It features two dedicated portals one for employers to post and manage job opportunities, and another for job seekers to search, apply, and track their applications.

 ## Features